michaeljclark/rv8/README.md

 make bench
 ```

-To print an opcode map:
+To print a colour opcode map:
 ```
 make map
 ```